alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 "Okay, that's better than me.
 Mind helping me understand LSTMs?"

-The words wash over me, and I try not to let it discourage me.
+I don't understand a word of it.
+I try not to let it discourage me.
 I've just started, there's no way I should know what they're talking about.
-Okay, now how does this sample code work?

 Two hours later, I don't feel any closer to getting things, and I have to go to class.
-Okay, that's also fine.
+That's fine.
 I'll try more later.

 The same song and dance continues for the next two weeks.
 I go to the weekly group meeting, and get lost on literally the first slide.
-I start reading the literature, and get daunted at all the impressive results I see.
-During my one-on-one meeting, I mention that it feels like the problem I was working on was already solved, and the graduate student has to gently remind me that things aren't true just because someone writes a paper about it.
-All that means is that the method works on exactly the problems mentioned in the paper, and probably fails on a few problems that the authors didn't include.
+During my one-on-one meeting, I mention that my problem feels well-solved because of how many papers there are on it, and the graduate student has to gently remind me that a research paper doesn't make something true.
+A paper means exactly what it says; the method used works on exactly the experiments in the paper, and may or may not work anywhere else.
+My faith in scientific studies drops dramatically.
+(It bottoms out after I read The Control Group Is Out Of Control (LINK).)
-After hearing that, and after reading The Control Group Is OUt Of Control (LINK), I start treating papers as guidelines instead of cold hard truth, but that doesn't help me stop drowning as I realize how deep everything goes.
+I start treating papers as guidelines for promising ideas, but there's still a vast ocean of prior work, and that mindset doesn't help me swim.

-It takes me two weeks to realize I can (and should) be implementing an algorithm straight out of the AI course I took.
-It's simple, it might work, and it's better than nothing.
+It takes me two weeks before I feel ready to even write any code.

-It takes me another two weeks to understand and implement my first neural net in Theano.
+It takes me another two weeks to write my first neural net in Theano.

+\*\*\*

+Research is hard.

+No one, not even the most brilliantly arrogant people I know, has ever said otherwise.
+Professors talk about the long hours, 60 to 80 hour work weeks, and for most of the time you're stuck on a problem.
+Of course, you're not really stuck, because by failing so many times, you learn when an approach doesn't work.
+Still, it can be hard to see the upside when you have no positive results.

+This makes scientific research a fundamentally different problem from homework.
+The nicest quote explaining this is from the book "Countdown", describing a speech Andrew Wiles gave at the International Math Olympiad.

+> Solving Olympiad problems is not like doing mathematical research and is not
+> necessarily the best training for research.
+Working at the mathematical
+> frontiers is more like a marathon than a sprint.
+Problems can take many years to solve,
+> and you never know for sure whether you're going to make the finish line.
+"The
+> transition from a sprint to a marathon requires a new kind of stamina and a
+> profoundly different test of character," he said.
+"We admire someone who can win
+> a gold medla in four successive Olympic Games, not so much for the raw talent
+> as for the strength of will and determinatino to purse a goal over such a
+> sustained period of time. [...]
+You can forget the idea, if you ever had it,
+> that all you require is a bit of natural genius and that then you can wait for
+> inspiration to strike."

+I read "Countdown" in high school, but the sheer difficulty of research still blindsided me.
+It led to me not doing as much research as I should have.
+Given a choice between a two hour homework problem and a two month research problem, it was a lot easier for me to choose the former.

 \*\*\*